sumitrj/Workshops/Reinforcement-Learning/README.md

 	P1 = [ P1.0, P1.2, P2.2, ....
 P2.N ]

 Location of Bots:
-An M sized sequence from P1
+	Starting location of bot L
 	L = Length of the total Area
 	B = Breadth of the total Area
 	Algorithm Hyperparameters

 	G = Gamma = Learning Rate
 	E = Number of Episodes

 Training:

 	for e in range(E):
 		TrainEpisode()
 Testing

 	Initial_State = < As given in the input >